Education Performance and Spending Dashboard

 Total & Per Student Spending

-Project KIDS also broke down school expense and payroll information into twelve major categories based on financial account codes.
+Project KIDS also broke down school expense and payroll information into 8 major categories based on financial account codes in the USBE Uniform Chart of Accounts.

 Loading...